Explore from Home

 During any crisis mental health often takes a backseat as we concentrate on going day to day.
 However, often crisis creates feelings of fear, panic, anger and helplessness.
 Here are some resources to help address these feelings and anything that comes with them.
 Do not be afraid to reach out.

 National Suicide Prevention Hotline– We can all help prevent suicide.
 The Lifeline provides 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals.
-If you need help Call 1-800-273-8255 or Chat Now.
+If you need help Call 1-800-273-8255

 National Institute for Mental Health– This government site contains multiple resources for those suffering from or helping others with mental illness.
 Their resource list provides multiple strategies for people in immediate crisis.